-Students interested in the pre-veterinary medicine advising track must obtain a bachelor’s degree and complete the necessary prerequisites in order to apply for veterinary school.
-Those interested in veterinary school should consult with a pre-professional health adviser to learn about requirements that are specific to the schools of veterinary medicine to which they hope to apply.
+Students interested in the pre-veterinary medicine career advising track must obtain a bachelor’s degree and complete the necessary prerequisites in order to apply for veterinary school.
+Those interested in veterinary school should consult with a pre-professional health career adviser to learn about requirements that are specific to the schools of veterinary medicine to which they hope to apply.

 Prerequisites for veterinary school

 The Graduate Record Examination is taken prior to application to veterinary school and those scores are weighed heavily in admissions decisions.
 Students are strongly advised to prepare thoroughly through self-directed study or through a prep course prior to registering to take the GRE.

 Science and non-science courses required for veterinary school

 Students must complete general biology, cell biology, general chemistry, organic chemistry, biochemistry and physics courses as science prerequisites for admission to veterinary school.

 Other science courses, including genetics, animal physiology, comparative vertebrate anatomy and microbiology are strongly recommended for pre-veterinary students.

 Students should consult with a pre-professional health career adviser and academic adviser for additional guidance.

 General prerequisites for Doctor of Veterinary Medicine programs

 & BIOZ 151